This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Renting a Campervan in New Zealand

-If you want to know how we arranged our New Zealand campervan trip that information is in my post New Zealand in Campervan: Christchurch to Greymouth.
+If you want to know how we arranged our New Zealand campervan trip, that information will be found on the post New Zealand in Campervan: Christchurch to Greymouth.